microsoft/fast/examples/blazor/README.md

 </fluent-design-system-provider>
 ```

 With this in place, the Fluent UI Web Components can be used throughout all Blazor views.
-Here's what the Counter page markup looks like:
+For example, here's what the Counter page markup looks like:

 ```html
 <h1>Counter</h1>